IntersectMBO/cardano-node/doc/reference/Polls.md

 (1 row)
 ```

 Of course, the hash matches the hash of the delegate key.
-This way, when SPOs see a poll signed with any of the delegate keys (verified by the delegate key hashes) they know this is an official poll.
+This ensures that when SPOs encounter a poll signed with any of the delegate keys (verified by the delegate key hashes), they know that it is an official poll.

 ## Answering the poll

-Use `answer-poll` to create a response.
-You can use the `--answer`option to record your answer right away by providing the index of your response, or omit it to access the interactive method.
+Use `answer-poll` to create a response, you can use the `--answer` option to promptly record your response by specifying its index, or you can omit it to access the interactive method.

-Note that in any case we are redirecting the output to `poll-answer.json`
+Note that in either case, the output is being redirected to `poll-answer.json`.

 The proponents of the poll will have distributed the `poll.cbor` file from above.
 As an SPO, you will need it to answer the poll.
-Again, it will look like this:
+It will look like this:

 ```
 cat poll.cbor